 Yearly Payment Plan.
-Full-time students who pay for a full academic year (Fall and Spring semesters), where payment is received prior to Fall semester registration, benefit from a tuition reduction.
-Students receiving a University tuition grant are not eligible for this tuition reduction.
-Yearly payments are not accepted during the Spring semester.
+Full-time students who pay for a full academic year (Fall and Spring semesters) by the 15th of July may benefit from a tuition rebate.
+Students receiving a university tuition grant are not eligible for the rebate.
+Yearly payment rebates are not offered for those starting in the Spring semester.